-Provide the number of students in the 2015 undergraduate class who started at your institution as 1,319 first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
-Exclude students who transferred into your institution.
+117. Provide the number of students in the 2020 undergraduate class who started at your institution as 1,427 first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.

 H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed: